 Matters related to Guard/Reserve duty are a part of the consultative process and should be negotiable without the need for strict legalism.
-The duties of the S/PPRC are clearly defined in the Book of Discipline with regard to pulpit supply, housing, salary, benefits, etc. and places the S/PPRC as the primary point for negotiation.
-2016 Book of Discipline (¶258.2)
+The duties of the S/PPRC are clearly defined in the Book of Discipline (¶258.2)

 The needs of the congregation must be primary in an extended mobilization.
-Pastors and their families should not experience undue hardship because of involuntary mobilizations.
+At the same time, pastors and their families should not experience undue hardship because of involuntary mobilizations.
 Clarifying expectations in advance in a mobilization agreement among all the stakeholders will make deployments much better for the pastor, the pastor's family and the congregation.